Molly O'Reilly: The Books of Faerie

 In 1999, Vertigo announced that Molly would be returning in two projects.
 The first would be a third volume of The Books of Faerie called Molly's Story, written by the character's creator John Ney Rieber.
 The four issue mini-series was published at the end of 1999, and established a new status quo (and connection with Faerie) for the character; Vertigo planned to explore this in The Books of Faerie monthly series, with Molly as the central character.
-The series would be written by Bronwyn Carlton, who wrote two "well received" (according to Editor Stuart Moore) The Books of Faerie collections, with Linda Medley inking her own pencils.
+The series would be written by Bronwyn Carlton, who wrote two "well received" (according to editor Stuart Moore) The Books of Faerie collections, with Linda Medley inking her own pencils.

 The new series was intended to focus on Molly, Sturm the Troll and the Gyvv (the last two characters introduced in previous The Books of Faerie comics) to tell stories of modern-day Faerie.
-However, Vertigo reconsidered and decided to reduce the release from a monthly comic to a five-issue mini-series instead.
+Vertigo, however, reconsidered and decided to reduce the release from a monthly comic to a five-issue mini-series instead.
 The Books of Faerie: Serpent's Tooth would have shown Molly undertaking "a quest to save the faerie realm from ultimate destruction" (discovering the true nature of her role as protector of Faerie), with a preview of the series published in The Books of Magic suggesting that the intention was to make Molly a future Queen of Faerie.
 The mini-series was planned for release in June 2000, before being indefinitely shelved.